deel-ai/oodeel/README.md

 ds_out = OODDataset('fashion_mnist', split="test").prepare(batch_size)
 ```

-## For benchmarking with one dataset as in-distribution and another as out-of-distribution
+## For benchmarking with a class subset as in-distribution and aother subset of classes as out-of-distribution

 Load a dataset and split it into an in-distribution dataset and ou-of-distribution dataset depending on its label values (common practice of anomaly detection and open set recognition).